• Skip to primary navigation

 Should I bake salmon with the skin on or off?

-You can bake salmon in the oven with either the skin on or off in a lightly greased baking dish or on a baking sheet.
+You can bake salmon in the oven with either the skin on or off in a lightly greased baking dish.
 For skin-on salmon, place the fish skin side down in the dish.

 What type of salmon is best for baking?